 Not sure what you mean by "blast."
 It is illegal to libel or slander another person.
 On the other hand, it isn't generally illegal for a person to tell facts of a current event (i.e. the news reports a person was picked up on suspicion of drunk driving).
-Thus, depending on what was posted, it...Read more »
+Thus, depending on what...Read more »

 Nebraska juvenile 3a case.
 Children are without proper support through no fault of the parents and in a situation dangerous...risk of harm.
 My public defender has missed every single opportunity to challenge in this case.
 The risk of harm is a sibling who I removed a week before the petition was...
 Read more »